dwkim78/upsilon/README.md

 execute the above commend with the ```--no-deps``` option.
 UPSILoN possibly works with older version of Python, Numpy, and Scipy but you must have the latest version of scikit-learn (i.e. 0.16.1+).
-In the case you encounter errors during the installation of the dependencies, try to install them individually.
-Your machine may not have other necessary libraries that are required by the dependencies.

 Alternatively, you can download the UPSILoN package from the Git repository as: